Sustainable travel has never been more important for our children, for our environment, and for our future!

 7. Pack Wisely

 Only bring what you need.
 This will make your life so much easier while traveling and allow you to use public transportation with ease.
+This is a great list of zero waste travel essentials.

 Also, be mindful of any chemicals that you may be bringing to a destination.
 This is especially important with vacation hot spots like Hawaii where you’ll be spending a lot of time in the ocean.
-Be sure to pack reef safe sunscreen to protect the ocean’s vital ecosystems.
+Be sure to pack reef-safe sunscreen to protect the ocean’s vital ecosystems.

 8. Eat Less Meat